 The business of life sciences is steeped in complexity for it’s not only mired (and for good reason) in government regulations but companies in this area spend years devoted to the conceptualization and development of their critical products.
 After all, these products are primarily designed to extend the most precious of commodities; life.
 Imagine some individuals devise a new and innovative way to drastically reduce the recovery time from a common injury.

 It is recommended that Life Science companies implement an ERP system 6-12 months prior to getting final approval and going commercial with their product.
 Many of these companies are tracking multiple team’s KPIs in disparate systems and at different times, making it difficult to get a holistic view of the business.
-Additionally, these companies are typically using applications such as QuickBooks, Microsoft Excel spreadsheets or some combination of other applications or systems that are not integrated or providing real-time analytics.
-So, if suddenly their product passes FDA approval and the company goes commercial, change can start happening very quickly.
-A good number of life science companies grow significantly in a very short period of time.
-A growth spurt from zero revenue to hundreds of thousands of dollars in just a few months isn’t uncommon for a solid life science company with a strong product offering.
-Having a well-designed ERP system in place when growth begins can significantly help avoid the headaches of data integration, provide visibility, and increase efficiencies to proactively manage the growing complexities of the business.
+Typically, companies are using applications such as QuickBooks, Microsoft Excel spreadsheets or some combination of other applications or systems that are not integrated or providing real-time analytics.
+So, if suddenly their product passes FDA approval and the company goes commercial, change can start promptly.

-As the company grows, so does the need to hire more people and/ or do more with less.
-The cloud has become the go-to for cost conscience companies who want to keep headcount and infrastructure costs low while having access to their data 24/7/365.
-Cloud computing allows a companies’ data to be stored securely in the cloud and removes the worry of building server rooms, managing disaster recovery measures, or hiring an IT staff.
+As the company grows, so does the need to hire more people and do more with less.
+The cloud has become the go-to for cost conscious companies who want to keep headcount and infrastructure costs low while having access to their data 24/7/365.
+Cloud computing allows company data to be stored securely in the cloud and removes the worry of building server rooms, managing disaster recovery, or hiring an IT staff.
 Scalability is key to growth while keeping expenses down.
 Choosing a cloud-based ERP system allows companies to scale up without having to add additional human resources.
 Those who prefer to keep their data in their own hands are free to utilize an onsite solution as well with their own IT admins and data centers.
 Life science companies have the option to go either way with their ERP system — through the air or on the ground.

-Again, I recommend that companies make the investment before they go commercial so the system is in place when they begin to grow the business.
-If a company waits until after they go commercial, the risk that they will become so bogged down with running the company that the ERP implementation will suffer.
-Secondly, the critical controls that ERP provides such as distribution, supply chain, invoicing, etc. need to be in place on the first day they begin shipping the product.
+Again, I recommend that companies make the investment before they go commercial so the system is in place when growth happens.
+The critical controls that ERP provides such as distribution, supply chain, invoicing, etc. need to be in place on the first day they begin shipping the product.
 Without an ERP system, the efficiency and effectiveness of the business could suffer, causing problematic service, lost revenues or even regulatory non-compliance.

 Today’s life science companies face unprecedented financial pressures, unique market demands and increasing compliance requirements.
-As the pace of business just keeps accelerating, growing life science companies need better, faster ways to manage vast repositories of data and information.
+As the pace of business just keeps accelerating, growing life science companies need a superior way to manage vast repositories of data and information.

-An ERP doesn’t have to be complicated and expensive to be effective.
-Industry-focused, integrated, affordable ERP systems offer growthoriented companies of all sizes costeffective options:
+An ERP doesn’t have to be complicated or costly to be effective.
+Industry-focused, integrated, affordable ERP systems offer growth oriented companies of all sizes cost-effective options: